Create Config

 Commercial Permits Issued by Year, Janesville

-Janesville saw a 11.9% increase in the number of commercial permits issued in 2021.
-This metric represents a combination of the two types of commercial permits: addition/remodel permits issued for improvements to existing properties, and commercial permits issued for new construction projects.
+There was a 9.3% decrease in the number of commercial permits issued in 2022.
+This metric represents a combination of two types of commercial permits: addition/remodel permits issued for improvements to existing properties, and commercial permits issued for new construction projects.

 View Data